 - “high”: may sometimes yield better results for very deep circuits

 - noise_profile (str) — The device noise profile to assume during compression.
 The currently available options are: “ibm_eagle_r3”, “ibm_heron_r1”, “ibm_heron_r2” (default), “ibm_heron_r3”, “iqm_garnet” and “iqm_emerald”.
+Used to automatically set the approximation level.

 -